OliverMKing/AKS-Actions-Docs/README.md

 Run `npm install` to install dependencies the project needs.

 Make the changes to the project and add unit tests testing your changes.
+Make sure the unit tests work locally with `npm run test`.
 Then commit and push your changes to your remote fork.

 Create a pull request from your fork against the main branch of the repository and get it merged in.